scs-phd-deans-committee/scs-phd-deans-committee.github.io/wellness-writeup.md

 #### From the SCS Ph.D.
 Dean's Advisory Committee

 ### Part 1: Interviews
-We conducted 28 interviews over 2 months across all departments in SCS of abour 15 minutes each.
+We conducted 28 interviews over 2 months across all departments in SCS of about 15 minutes each.